pcaracal/RentMyHome/docs/idea.md

 # Idea
 - Fullstack web-application
 - Users can log in and log out
-- Logged in users can create listings for their Homes
+- Logged-in users can create listings for their Homes
 - Listing:
     - images
     - price